Khaled-Kamal/Electrical-Store-App/README.md

-# Electrical store mobile app - Flutter.
+# Electrical store mobile app - Flutter

 An Electrical store that displays products, consisting of a main page containing the products.
 When you click on each product, it goes to the product details page.